-AEG Live, a division of AEG Facilities, supports the Quebecor' Sports and Entertainment segment in booking events, shows and tours for the Videotron Centre through an 8-year strategic partnership entered into in 2015.
-Quebecor' Sports and Entertainment segment has also entered into strategic partnerships for the operation of the Videotron Centre with Live Nation Entertainment, involving two of its principal divisions, namely Live Nation Canada, the global market leader in concert production, and Ticketmaster, its ticketing service operating in the Province of Québec under the name "Réseau Admission".
-Finally, Quebecor' Sports and Entertainment segment has entered into a strategic partnership with Levy Restaurants, with an emphasis on building a world class culinary experience in the Videotron Centre through a local food and beverage program with Labatt Breweries of Canada as the Videotron Centre's official beer supplier and with Alex Coulombe Itée

-(the local Pepsi Co distributor) as the Videotron Centre's official supplier of soft drinks, sparkling water and isotonic sports drinks.
+AEG Presents and AEG Facilities, divisions of AEG Worldwide, support the Sports and Entertainment segment in booking events and operating the Videotron Centre through an 8-year strategic partnership entered into in 2015.
+The Sports and Entertainment segment has also entered into strategic partnerships for the operation of the Videotron Centre with Live Nation Entertainment, involving two of its principal divisions, namely Live Nation Canada, the global market leader in concert production and promotion, and Ticketmaster, its ticketing service operating in the Province of Québec under the name "Admission".
+Finally, the Sports and Entertainment segment has entered into strategic partnerships with Levy Restaurants, with an emphasis on building a world class culinary experience at the Videotron Centre through a local food and beverage program, with Labatt Breweries of Canada as the Videotron Centre's official beer supplier and with Alex Coulombe Itée (the local Pepsi Co distributor) as the Videotron Centre's official supplier of soft drinks, sparkling water and isotonic sports drinks.

-On September 12, 2018, the Videotron Centre completed its third full year of operation.
-During its third year of operation, the Videotron Centre hosted 91 sporting events and concerts and a total of approximatively 812,000 people attended these events.
+On September 12, 2019, the Videotron Centre completed its fourth full year of operation.
+During its fourth year of operation, the Videotron Centre hosted 97 sporting events and concerts and a total of approximatively 726,000 people attended these events.